brikis98/ping-play/README.md

 With BigPipe style streaming, you can start streaming data back to the browser without waiting for the backends at all, and fill in the page on the fly as each backend responds.
-For example, the following screenshot shows the same page rendered using BigPipe, where the header and much of the markup was sent back instantly, so time to first byte was 4 milliseconds instead of 4 seconds, static content (i.e. CSS, JS, images) could start loading right away, and then as each backend service responded, the corresponding part of the page (i.e. the pagelet) was sent to the browser and rendered on the screen incrementally:
+For example, the following screenshot shows the same page rendered using BigPipe, where the header and much of the markup is sent back instantly, so time to first byte is 4 milliseconds instead of 4 seconds, static content (i.e. CSS, JS, images) can start loading right away, and then as each backend service responds, the corresponding part of the page (i.e. the pagelet) are sent to the browser and rendered on the screen incrementally:

 ![Page loading with BigPipe](/images/with-big-pipe.png)